 If you need to have a background check or are an employer reviewing criminal history, you may be wondering how far back does a FBI background check go?
 The answer isn’t as straightforward as you may think.

-Technically speaking, the Federal Bureau of Investigation (FBI) keeps their records forever, but the length of time such records can show up on a background check is dependent upon the state.
+Technically speaking, the Federal Bureau of Investigation (FBI) keeps its records forever, but the length of time such records can show up on a background check is dependent upon the state.
 And every state has different laws and regulations concerning the time frame.
 Keep in mind if you are applying for a position with a federal agency, however, they may not consider state guidelines as they operate at a national level.

 The most effective first step is to conduct an FBI background pre-check.

-However, knowing the facts about FBI fingerprinting checks (sometimes incorrectly referred to as a level 2 background check), the background check process itself, as well as federal and state laws about the reporting process can help pinpoint exactly how far back an FBI background check will go in your specific case.
+However, knowing the facts about FBI fingerprinting checks (sometimes incorrectly referred to as a level 2 records check), the background check process itself, as well as federal and state laws about the reporting process can help pinpoint exactly how far back an FBI background check will go in your specific case.

 How Far Back Does a Fingerprint Background Check Go?